 Students majoring in Classics & Religion should be able to:

 - Demonstrate broad understanding of the history and culture of ancient Greece and Rome.

 - Read with comprehension works of ancient Greek and/or Latin poetry and prose, either in the original or in English translation, demonstrating understanding of genre, style, and cultural context.

 - Communicate clearly and persuasively, both orally and in writing, ideas about the ancient world and its products.

 - Demonstrate an understanding of the influence of classical culture on other historical periods.

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
 Students majoring in Classics & Religion will ordinarily, through coursework in the major, satisfy many BU Hub requirements in Philosophical, Aesthetic, and Historical Interpretation; Diversity, Civic Engagement, and Global Citizenship; and most of the requirements in Communication and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.

 Classical Studies majors will also satisfy College of Arts & Sciences requirements, described here.